DistrictDataLabs/yellowbrick/docs/quickstart.rst

     visualizer.fit(X_train, y_train)
     visualizer.score(X_test, y_test)
-    visualizer.poof()
+    visualizer.show()

-Only two additional lines of code are required to add visual evaluation of the classifier model, the instantiation of a ``ClassificationReport`` visualizer that wraps the classification estimator and a call to its ``poof()`` method.
+Only two additional lines of code are required to add visual evaluation of the classifier model, the instantiation of a ``ClassificationReport`` visualizer that wraps the classification estimator and a call to its ``show()`` method.
 In this way, Visualizers *enhance* the machine learning workflow without interrupting it.

 ..
 TODO:: Walkthrough visual pipelines and text analysis.